Amankr2706/chatbot/README.md

 ##⚙️ Customization & Extensions

--Edit backend logic (e.g., in backend/routes/chat.js or wherever message handling is implemented).
+- Edit backend logic (e.g., in backend/routes/chat.js or wherever message handling is implemented).

--Extend frontend UI: change style.css, modify the chat layout in index.html, expand script.js for richer interactions.
+- Extend frontend UI: change style.css, modify the chat layout in index.html, expand script.js for richer interactions.

--Add new features: file upload, image responses, conversational memory, database integration, user authentication, etc.
+- Add new features: file upload, image responses, conversational memory, database integration, user authentication, etc.

--Replace simple responses with a real AI model or integrate webhooks.
+- Replace simple responses with a real AI model or integrate webhooks.

 ---

 ##🤝 Contributing

--Contributions are welcome!
+- Contributions are welcome!
 If you plan to make major changes, please open an issue first to discuss your idea.
 Otherwise:

--Fork the repository
+- Fork the repository

--Create a new branch (git checkout -b feature-xyz)
+- Create a new branch (git checkout -b feature-xyz)

--Make your changes and add tests if relevant
+- Make your changes and add tests if relevant

--Submit a pull request, describing your changes clearly
+- Submit a pull request, describing your changes clearly